openfga/api/README.md

 make buf-gen
 ```

 The command above will generate source code in the `proto/` directory.
+It will also configure a local git hook to check
+that files requiring auto-generation after `.proto` changes have been updated.
+There are some cases where that git hook
+may be overly strict.
+In those cases you can bypass it with `commit --no-verify`.

 ## Use the generated sources in OpenFGA